 A few days later, the repository got its first stars, a couple of forks and some issues where opened.
 That feedback encouraged me to constantly maintain my repository.

 There was a huge improvement from the old repository, but I still wasn’t satisfied with the performance.
 So it’s was time for the V2.0 of the MMLanScan.

 I created a new branch and started from scratch.
 Having in mind how other libraries works, I tried to keep the same API, so when the developers will update the library, they won’t have to change their code.

 In order to improve the performance, I had to use background threads for the operations (ping and retrieve MAC Address from 254 hosts if it was the common case of /24 network).
 I was familiar with multithreading since I was using GCD for simple tasks but for this project, NSOperation & NSOperationQueue seems to be the ideal API.
 I experimented in the past with NSOperations but not in a real project.

 To ping the available hosts I used Apple’s SimplePing.
 SimplePing was having issues to work with GCD and NSOperation so I reported a bug at Apple.
-They came back explaining that it wasn’t a bug and gave me a hint how to solve this issue (RunLoops).
+They came back explaining that it wasn’t a bug and gave me a hint on how to solve this issue (RunLoops).

 Again we have a win-win situation here.
-I created an open source library for scanning hosts in device’s network (I know it’s not the next SDWebImage but some people will find it useful) but I learned a ton of new things.
+I created an open-source library for scanning hosts in device’s network (I know it’s not the next SDWebImage but some people will find it useful) but I learned a ton of new things.